jhumelsine/jhumelsine.github.io/_posts/2024-09-08-test-concerns.md

 ---
 title: DRAFT – Testing Concerns
-description: Concerns may be a result of previous bad test experiences.
+description: Test concerns may be a result of previous bad test experiences.
 There are ways to accommodate them.
 unlisted: true
 ---

 # Introduction
-I presented some benefits of automated testing in the previous [Testing Benefits](https://jhumelsine.github.io/2024/08/30/test-benefits.html) blog, but I’m sure there are many readers who still have concerns based upon their previous experiences with automated tests.
+I presented some benefits of automated testing in the previous [Testing Benefits](https://jhumelsine.github.io/2024/08/30/test-benefits.html) blog, but I’m sure there are readers who still have concerns based upon their previous experiences with automated tests.
 I’ll address some common concerns with some suggestions on how to accommodate them.

 ## I Can’t Write Tests If I Write The Test First.
 How Will I Know What To Test?
 This is probably the most common reason for not writing tests first.
 Developers feel like they need to write the code before they can test it.
+This is the practice that's familiar to them from the days when they first learned to code.
 They may still feel that the purpose of the test is to exercise and confirm the code.
 The purpose of the test is to [specify behavior](https://jhumelsine.github.io/2024/08/30/test-benefits.html#tests-are-codified-specifications).
 Confirmation is just a nice benefit.

 Let’s change our perspective a bit.
 How do developers even know what to code?
 I suspect they have some ideas based upon requirements, user stories, conversations, etc. Rather than expressing those ideas in code, can they express those ideas in words?
-Can thet write it down as a sentence or a short paragraph?
+Can they write an idea down as a sentence or a short paragraph?
 Can they write a test that defines that idea before trying to code it?
 I suspect that with some practice, they can.

 Don’t try to tackle the entire feature in one test.
 Write one test that confirms one aspect of behavior.
 Implement that behavior until the test passes.
 I like to start with the simplest case first, i.e., start with degenerate and exception cases as described in [Degenerate, Edge and Boundary Tests](https://jhumelsine.github.io/2024/08/08/bdd.html#degenerate-edge-and-boundary-tests).
 This builds momentum toward specifying more common case behaviors.

 Don’t try to tackle too many test cases at the same time.
 Practice [Test-Driven Development](https://jhumelsine.github.io/2024/07/15/tdd.html) (TDD) by developing one test and its implementation at a time.
-If your head becomes filled with several test case scenarios, then jot them down a description of the behaviors separately and develop them one test at a time.
+If your head becomes filled with several test case scenarios, jot them down a description of the behaviors separately and develop them one test at a time.

 Learning to define behavior via a test before implementing it can take some practice.
 It may feel awkward at first.
 Practice the techniques using [Code Katas](https://jhumelsine.github.io/2024/07/15/tdd.html#coding-katas).